aelesfer/phone-gallery/README.md

 ### Installation

 Run `npm install` after you clone this repo to install depencencies of both Front and Back apps.
+Depending on your enviroment, you might need to globally install `@angular/cli`.

 ## Local server with hot code swap